joshgarnett/terraform/website/source/docs/providers/aws/r/elasticache_cluster.html.markdown

 * `security_group_ids` – (Optional, VPC only) One or more VPC security groups associated with the cache cluster

+* `apply_immediately` - (Optional) Specifies whether any database modifications
+     are applied immediately, or during the next maintenance window.
+Default is `false`.
+See [Amazon ElastiCache Documentation for more information.][1]

 * `tags` - (Optional) A mapping of tags to assign to the resource.